-Put it in a greased bowl, turn it around so the oil covers all the sides, cover with plastic wrap or a clean kitchen towel and put the bowl in a warm place to rise for about 2 hours.
+When done, put the dough in a greased bowl, turn it around so the oil covers all the sides, cover with plastic wrap or a clean kitchen towel and put the bowl in a warm place to rise for about 2 hours.

 How to make Apple Pie Filling: